EnokiUN/psup/docs/usage/quickstart.rst

   ``sup <story-name>``.

-  for more info on the SUP CLI check the `CLI doccumentation <doccumentation/cli.html>`.
+  for more info on the PSUP CLI check the `CLI doccumentation <doccumentation/cli.html>`.

 * Run it with Python: (reccomended)